 Introduction to Advanced Persistent Threats (APT)

-Usually, the target of such attacks is very carefully chosen and a careful reconnaissance is carried out first.
-The target of such attacks are usually large enterprises, government organization, often inter-government creates rival and launch such attacks on each other and mine highly sensitive information.
+Advanced Persistent Threats are targeted attacks that are long-term operations carried out by its creators (hackers) by delivering the attack payload through sophisticated methods (i.e., bypassing traditional endpoint protection solutions), which then secretly carries out its intended actions (like information stealing) without being detected.
+Usually, the target of such attacks is very carefully chosen, and careful reconnaissance is carried out first.
+The target of such attacks is usually large enterprises, government organizations, often inter-government, which create rivals and launch such attacks on each other and mine highly sensitive information.

 - Titan rain (2003)

-- GhostNet (2009)-Stuxnet(2010) which almost took down Iran’s nuclear program
+- GhostNet (2009)-Stuxnet(2010), which almost took down Iran’s nuclear program

 - Deep Panda (2015)

-The Characteristics and Progression of Advanced Persistent Threats
+Characteristics and Progression of Advanced Persistent Threats

 - They use sophisticated and complex methods to penetrate the network.

-- The APTs are targeted attacks while traditional attacks may/may not be targeted.
+- The APTs are targeted attacks, while traditional attacks may/may not be targeted.

 - They also aim to infiltrate the entire network.